Welcome to today's edition of the Rush 24-7 podcast.

 And that's why she got beaten by landslide proportions of South Carolina, right?

-They want to they well, this is ABC.
+Well, this is ABC.

 No, this is ABC trying to say it wasn't race.

-Maybe it's the unfairness of the American, because remember the quote here when they quote me, they say, I posed the question that was on many people's minds.
+Maybe it's the unfairness of the American, because remember the quote here, when they quote me, they say, I posed the question that was on many people's minds.

 Back when I originally said this, I was the only one who thought it, remember?